 - 4x Intel LGA115X Standoffs

 - 4x AMD TR4 Standoffs

 - 8x Washers

 - User Manual and Warranty Guide

-The Hydro series CORSAIR H100i RGB PLATINUM CPU Liquid Cooler features two ML RGB series fans as well as a new optimized pump design for optimal flow.
-The block has a total of 16 digital RGB LEDs in multiple zones for vivid lighting action and each ML RGB fan has 4 such LEDs in the central hub.
+Meet the CORSAIR H100i RGB PLATINUM CPU Liquid Cooler – a game-changer in cooling.
+Packed with two ML RGB fans and a sleek pump for optimal flow.
+The block rocks 16 digital RGB LEDs, giving your setup a vibrant vibe.
+And hey, each ML RGB fan adds its own flair with 4 LEDs in the hub.

 Let’s take a look at the main ingredient aka water block.
 CORSAIR was able to retain the footprint of the block design to an extent as well which may be hidden from the naked eye.
 Only a closer look or the mounting hardware will give it away.

 The pump housing rocks a plastic build but flaunts an aluminum finish on the top sides, giving it a slick vibe that plays well with the black lid.
 And guess what?
 When you power it up, the CORSAIR logo and name light up, adding some serious flair.